 While carpenter bees may seem like nothing more than a nuisance, their damage can literally collapse a structure.

 Carpenter bees get their name from their habit of boring into wood.
 They do not eat wood, their damage comes from drilling holes with their mouth to create tunnels inside the wood.
+The holes really do look like they were made with a ½-inch drill bit.
 These tunnels vary in length, with the most common tunnel lengths ranging from 4” to 6” in the first year.

 This may not sound like much damage but, year-after-year, the off-spring will continue to expand the tunnels which have been known to extend 10 feet or more with many branches off of the main tunnel.
 Over time, the volume of tunnels in a board can be incredible and contribute to structural instability and significant damage.

 To identify early damage to buildings, homeowners should regularly inspect the perimeter of the home and surrounding property for the presence of these holes and hovering bees.
 Sometimes you can also see the small piles of sawdust below where they have been drilling.

 Carpenter bees are a serious property threat and cause structural damage over time if left unchecked – especially if they repeatedly bore holes for nesting throughout the building.
 Furthermore, the large carpenter bee larvae are attractive to woodpeckers that seek out developing carpenter bees and create more extensive damage to the existing holes.
 Woodpeckers will peck and tear out the existing holes to access the larvae.

 How do I Kill a Carpenter Bee Nest?

 Unlike more common bees and wasps that live in nests, carpenter bees are not social insects.
 This is one of their unique traits that makes them difficult to exterminate.